Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Q: Can I get enough magnesium from food alone?

-A: It’s possible but challenging.
+A: It’s possible, but it’s pretty challenging.
 Rich sources include pumpkin seeds (150mg/oz), spinach (157mg/cup cooked), almonds (80mg/oz), and black beans (120mg/cup).
-Most adults consume only 50-70% of the RDA from diet.
-Supplementation fills the gap.
+Most adults, however, consume only 50-70% of the RDA from their diet.
+Supplementation really helps fill that gap.

 Q: Is it safe to take magnesium long-term?